Report: Kyrie Irving, Kevin Durant 'pushing' Brooklyn Nets to sign Carmelo Anthony - TSN.ca

 Report: Irving, Durant 'pushing' Nets to sign Anthony

-The Athletic's Frank Isola reports that the Brooklyn Nets' are interested in signing Carmelo Anthony, with the team’s stars, Kyrie Irving and Kevin Durant, "pushing" the club to sign Anthony.
+The Athletic's Frank Isola reports that the Brooklyn Nets are interested in signing Carmelo Anthony, with the team’s stars, Kyrie Irving and Kevin Durant, "pushing" the club to sign the 10-time all-star.

 TSN.ca Staff